-- Instead of taking the time to chop up a green and purple cabbage and some carrots — you guessed it — just buy a bag of your favorite cole slaw!
+Instead of taking the time to chop up a green and purple cabbage and some carrots — you guessed it — just buy a bag of your favorite cole slaw!
 (Organic, if you can.)
 I found one with green and purple cabbage, but either or both colors will do.
 I really loved the pop of the purple against the other colors.

-- Instead of chopping up a bunch of mushrooms (and traditional moo shu uses shiitake and wood-ear/black mushrooms), I just went for the prepared package of thinly-sliced shiitake mushrooms.
+Instead of chopping up a bunch of mushrooms (and traditional moo shu uses shiitake and wood-ear/black mushrooms), I just went for the prepared package of thinly-sliced shiitake mushrooms.
 If you can’t find them pre-sliced, you can obviously slice them yourself.
 And if you can’t find shiitakes, white button or baby-bella mushrooms will also work.

-- Instead of taking the time to make those homemade flour Mandarin pancakes — which I love at Chinese restaurants — I took the easy route and just used some Mexican flour tortillas.
+Instead of taking the time to make those homemade flour Mandarin pancakes — which I love at Chinese restaurants — I took the easy route and just used some Mexican flour tortillas.
 Not quite the same, but still delicious and ultra-easy.

 Other than that, the basic stir-fry instructions are pretty simple!

 Then while the meat marinates, cook your eggs.
-And then saute the meat.
+And then saute the meat (discarding its marinade).
 And then saute the veggies.
-And then toss everything (including the reserved marinade) back in the pan and saute it all together until it’s cooked and evenly-coated in the sauce.
+And then toss the reserved marinade in the pan and saute everything all together until it’s cooked and evenly-coated in the sauce.

 Then, this rainbow of deliciousness if going to be yours to enjoy.